Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Preliminaries

-The most useful criterion for proving that a given map is measurable on $\Om \times X$ is provided by the following lemma: \begin{lemma} Suppose that $(\Om,\cF)$ is a measurable space and $X$ is a separable metric space.
-Let $Y$ be another metric space.
-Suppose that $g: \Om \times X \rightarrow Y$ satisfies \begin{enumerate} \item[(a)] $\om \mapsto g(\om,x)$ is measurable for each $x\in X$; \item[(b)] $x \mapsto g(\om,x)$ is continuous for each $\om\in \Om$. \end{enumerate} Then, $g$ is a measurable map on $\Om \times X$. \end{lemma} The proof of this lemma is proposed in \cite[Lemma 1.1]{Crauel02}.
+The following lemma gives a criterion for the measurability of a given map.
+See \cite[Lemma 1.1]{Crauel02} for the detailed proofs. \begin{lemma} Let $Y$ be a metric space.
+Suppose that $(\Om,\cF)$ is a measurable space, $X$ is a separable metric space and $g: \Om \times X \rightarrow Y$ satisfies \begin{enumerate} \item[(a)] $\om \mapsto g(\om,x)$ is measurable for each $x\in X$; \item[(b)] $x \mapsto g(\om,x)$ is continuous for each $\om\in \Om$. \end{enumerate} Then, $g$ is a measurable map from $\Om \times X$ to $Y$. \end{lemma}

 Let $\bP$ be a probability measure on $\Om$.
 A probability space $(\Omega,\cF,\bP)$ is \textit{complete} if any subset of a measurable set with zero measure is measurable (and has zero measure).
+See \cite[Theorem III.23]{Castaing77} for the proof of the following result.